Skip to main content

 • Register the DLL for extension development

-• Prepare a manifest file
+• Prepare the manifest file

 Create a new project

-Create a project with Visual Studio
+Project creation with Visual Studio

-• Select [.NET 8.0] for the framework.
+• Select [.NET 10.0] as the framework.

-Create a project with Visual Studio 2
+Project creation with Visual Studio 2

 Set the target OS